SNTag/.dotfiles/emacs-26.2/readme.md

 emacs is not an OS, but I do use it as an interface.

 I aim to make a minimalist Emacs rich in functionality.
-It has to have quick fire access to those tools and documents I refer to often
+It has to have quick fire access to those tools and documents I refer to often, and does not seek to replace basic functions available in linux.

 **Understanding my init**
 The Init file hold only tweaks for improving speed during loading and to direct it to the